FDA approved for more than 25 years

 Minoxidil and Finasteride Together

-Studies show that combining minoxidil and finasteride works better than either alone while being just as safe.
+Studies suggest that combining minoxidil and finasteride works better than either alone — and it’s just as safe.
 The two-in-one approach is among the most effective ways to treat hair loss.

 Hair Loss Shampoo and Conditioner

 We offer two cream rinses.
 Our volumizing conditioner (which pairs well with our volumizing shampoo) lifts hair at the root, giving it an overall fuller look.
-There’s also our thickening conditioner with niacinamide that helps build keratin (the main protein in hair).
+We also offer a thickening conditioner with vitamins that may help nourish your hair.

 Food and Supplements for Hair Health